 - Now two additional genera, Azorhizobium and Bradyrhizobium, are recognized.

-- Rhizobium species are fast growing whereas Bradyrhizobium grow slowly (brady means slow).
+- Rhizobium species are fast growing whereas Bradyrhizobium grows slowly (brady means slow).

 - Bradyrhizobium species nodulate soybeans, lupins, cowpeas, and various tropical leguminous plants.